 No one in their right mind would write such a convoluted set of explanations, reminiscent of many an RFP, where every bell, whistle, balloon, candelabra and dancing fairy is required to acquiesce the customer’s ‘needs’.

 By the time you whittle it all down to the bare bones of what they are really looking for, the scene is reminiscent of a ‘How to look good naked’ candidate minus all the slap.
 Painful, but honest.

-Of course, at Orange Business Services we are far more concise, simply stating that UC is the “integration of all communication tools through a single end-user client on desktop, mobile or web”.
+Of course, at Orange Business we are far more concise, simply stating that UC is the “integration of all communication tools through a single end-user client on desktop, mobile or web”.